FOR IMMEDIATE RELEASE

 CONTACT OFFICE OF PUBLIC AFFAIRS

-U.S. Secretary of Commerce Penny Pritzker issued the following statement today on the release of the September 2013 U.S. International Trade in Goods and Services data.
-U.S. exports of goods and services dropped slightly to $188.9 billion, from $189.3 billion in August.
-Exports through the first three quarters of 2013 totaled nearly $1.7 trillion, with consumer goods, automotive vehicles and parts, and travel and tourism driving year-to-date export growth.
+U.S. Secretary of Commerce Penny Pritzker issued the following statement today on the release of the February 2014 U.S. International Trade in Goods and Services data.
+U.S. exports of goods and services decreased slightly to $190.4 billion from $192.5 billion in January.
+However, service exports hit new record levels, driven by royalties, license fees and other private services.

-Since President Obama launched the National Export Initiative (NEI) in 2010, an ambitious plan to sell more American goods and services into foreign markets, the United States has seen an increase of 1.3 million export-supported jobs.
+Since President Obama launched the National Export Initiative (NEI) in 2010, the United States has seen an increase of 1.6 million export-supported jobs.
 The NEI is the first Presidential-led, government-wide export promotion strategy.
 Through the initiative’s focus on improving trade promotion and advocacy, reducing barriers and enforcing trade rules, U.S. exports have continued to grow.
-The U.S. exported a record $2.2 trillion dollars last year, up more than $600 billion from 2009.
+The United States exported a record $2.3 trillion dollars last year, up nearly $700 billion from 2009.